Does your pet suffer from chronic pain or a debilitating medical condition?

+Dr. Leslie Goldblatt is certified in Veterinary Acupuncture and has performed acupuncture on a number of patients with good results.
 At Golden Valley Animal Hospital, we believe that our clients deserve as many choices as possible when it comes to keeping their pets well.
 That’s why we’re so pleased to offer veterinary acupuncture as part of our comprehensive list of services.

 How does acupuncture work?

 Acupuncture uses tiny needles to stimulate certain points along the body.
 These points, known as acupoints, are believed to provide a direct channel to the body’s energy force (Qi).
 When Qi is not properly balanced or becomes obstructed in some way, disease can develop.
 Once inserted, the acupuncture needles manipulate the Qi to restore balance and promote natural healing from within.

 Veterinary acupuncture can be used to treat a broad range of conditions, both acute and chronic.
 Some of the ailments we’ve used acupuncture to address include, but are not limited to: